 In recent weeks, we sent a number of letters to European policy makers with concrete suggestions how Spain, Germany and others might move ahead in addressing the current Mediterranean migration and rescue crisis.
 Here is a summary of some of the concrete things that we suggested in these letters (and in a few meetings):

-o While it is crucial to send more rescue boats this is not in itself enough to reduce deaths.
-The deadliest six-month period in the Mediterranean was actually the period May-October 2014, when Italy was fully engaged in its ambitious rescue mission (Mare Nostrum): then, in six months, more than 3,000 people died on the way to Italy.
-(The deadliest full year was 2016, this was also the year when most rescues took place.)
+While it is crucial to send more rescue boats, this is not in itself enough to reduce deaths.
+The deadliest six-month period in the Mediterranean was actually the period May-October 2014, when Italy was fully engaged in its ambitious rescue mission (Mare Nostrum): more than 3,000 people died on the way to Italy.
+(The deadliest full year was 2016, the year when most rescues took place).

-o work with transit states that stop boats leaving (as Spain did with Senegal in 2006 and with Morocco since; as Italy and the EU have done, much more problematically, with the Libyan coast guard since early 2017; or as the EU and some members have done working with Niger to stop smugglers taking people through the Sahara).
+work with transit states that stop boats leaving (as Spain did with Senegal in 2006 and with Morocco for a longer period; as Italy and the EU have done, much more problematically, with the Libyan coast guard since early 2017; or as the EU and some members have done working with Niger to stop smugglers taking people through the Sahara).

-o European RICs – registration and identification centres, perhaps what the European Council called “controlled centres” (the term hotspot, discredited by the awful conditions on the Greek island, should be dropped): i.e. humane, decent accommodation centres, set up in European Mediterranean countries of arrival, jointly funded, perhaps even jointly run, as concrete expressions of solidarity.
-The opposite of the current Greek hotspots in three crucial aspects:
+1. European RICs – registration and identification centres, what the European Council called “controlled centres” (the term hotspot, discredited by the awful conditions on the Greek island, should be dropped): i.e. humane, decent accommodation centres, set up in European Mediterranean countries of arrival, jointly funded, perhaps even jointly run, as concrete expressions of solidarity.
+The opposite of the current Greek hotspots in crucial aspects:

 A time limit: nobody will be kept in a RIC longer then 2 months at most.
 The goal is to ensure that a first asylum procedure and an appeal are possible within 6 weeks for most cases.

-o Immediate outreach to key African countries of origin for LARS (Legal Access and Return statements).
-Appoint a joint team (one Spanish, French, German) to go to West African countries first to offer simple and transparent statements – to explore this already this August!
+2. Immediate outreach to key African countries of origin for LARS (Legal Access and Return statements).
+Appoint a joint team (one Spanish, French, German) to go to West African countries first to offer simple and transparent statements.
 These statements should include:

-Commitment from EU MS to annual contingents of legal migration and scholarships to countries of European coalition in the next five years.
+Commitment from a coalition of willing EU member states to annual contingents of legal migration and scholarships to these EU countries in the next five years.

-Commitment from African partners to take back everyone who cross the Mediterranean after a day X and does not apply for or receive asylum in the EU.
+Commitment from African partners to take back everyone who crosses the Mediterranean after a day X and does not apply for or does not receive asylum in the EU.
 The goal is that the announcement itself sharply reduces arrivals.

 May I suggest other questions put in a similar mindset?